chaseruskin/ground-station/motion0x01.md

 Another principle of software engineering is anything that _can_ be automated, _should_ be automated.
 If you encounter a repetitive or common task in your workflow, it may be time to write a program for your machine to accomplish that task for you in much quicker time.

+## Package managers: A code management solution

 Code management can be automated, and therefore _should_ be automated.
 Software languages have become increasingly good at handling code management through the creation of tools, typically in their own respective languages, known as _package managers_ to help automate and streamline the development process for its users.
 To name a few, there is go mod for Go, Cargo for Rust, vcpkg for C/C++, npm for JavaScript, pip for Python, and RubyGems for Ruby.
 What about HDL?
 One does not write a "program" in HDL to manage packages and files across a codebase.
 A software language must be used to create such a program; and a good program has yet to exist.

+## Qualities for an HDL package manager

 There are lots software languages available today, each with their own features and quirks.
 While many strive to achieve dominance for a developer's preference, languages are like tools in a toolbox.
 Some are more suited for particular situations than others.